Hallypop (Philippine TV channel): Launch

-Sole logo of Hallypop, used from 2020 to 2024.

 On the morning of September 6, 2020, GMA Network made some adjustments on its digital television channels by adding new sub-channels on their digital frequency.
 The said programs were detected as early as 2:00am of September 6, 2020, at their digital frequency in Batangas, and 6:00am in Mega Manila.

 Hallypop began its test broadcast on September 6, 2020, airing music programs such as Music Bank, StarGazeMuzik and HallyStage, while it airs promo plug of the upcoming programs with its assigned blocks.
 The channel was fully launched on September 20, 2020, with reality shows Running Man and Party People on their first broadcast.

 From August 1, 2021 to September 9, 2024, Hallypop watch on Cignal TV Channel 152 in Nationwide.

 On February 27, 2023, Hallypop, along with other GMA Network-owned channels, switched its broadcast from the original 4:3 format to 16:9 anamorphic widescreen format.

-Closure on free TV, returned as a linear channel
+Closure on free TV, returned as a linear/pay TV channel

 On September 9, 2024, GMA Network and Jungo TV announced that Hallypop (alongside its sister channel Pinoy Hits) will cease broadcast on September 20, 2024 after four years of broadcasting due to former's contract expiration with the latter.

 It ceased its broadcast at 12:00 MN of September 20, 2024, with Hallypop Lokal as its final program aired on the channel.

 In November 2024, a week after its closure, Jungo TV revived Hallypop as a linear digital channel on its own streaming service Jungo Pinoy.
 Unlike its previous iteration as a digital free-to-air channel in terms of limiting broadcast hours, the current channel is 24 hours.
+In 2025, Jungo TV has tapped Solar Entertainment Corporation to distribute the channel on pay TV providers.